James Brenan

-James Brenan (1837 – 7 August 1907) was an Irish artist.
+James Brenan (1837 – 7 August 1907) was an Irish artist and educator.
+He served as the headmaster of the Cork School of Art.
+His name was also spelled James Brennan.

 Life

 Brenan was born in 1837 in Dublin.
 He was schooled at Strong's school, Peter Street and then in Dr Stuarts in Temple Street.
 He then commenced his art training at the Royal Dublin Society school of design.
 He travelled to London at the age of fourteen to pursue decorative arts.

 Career

+Artist

 Brenan was among the most popular painters of nineteenth-century Ireland.
 He travelled to London where he studied decorative arts under Ownen Jones and Matthew Digby Wyatt.
 Between the periods of 1855 to 1860, Brenan trained in England, first at the Art Teacher Training School, Marlborough House, London.
 After his time spent at Marlborough, he travelled to an Art school in Birmingham, since he enjoyed the training school, Brenan move back there one year later.
 In 1853 when he won the prize medal for the department of science and arts.

 He became headmaster of the Cork School of Art in 1860 and began working with the Royal Hibernian Academy a year later.
 Brenan was appointed headmaster of the Dublin Metropolitan School of Art in 1889.
 Among those he taught were Henry Jones Thaddeus and William Orpen.
 Brenan also introduced design classes to develop and advance the lace-making industry and other crafts.

 Following his retirement as headmaster, George Tindall Plunkett stated that Brenan would "always be remembered for the great success which he had achieved and the very high place which the school had attained under his care among the art schools of the United Kingdom".